 The Leadership Team also monitors the needs of those students requiring extension.
-The Student Support staff and Instructional Leader work together with the class teachers to plan and facilitate differentiated learning.
+The Student Support and Wellbeing Leader, Curriculum and Pedagogy Leaders, LSO staff and class teachers work together to plan and facilitate differentiated learning.

 In some cases, an 'Individual Learning Plan' (ILP) may be written and implemented for students with specific needs.
 This is a plan of support for students needing modifications to their learning program and it is written in conjunction with parents, the classroom teacher, the Student Support Leader and any other participating professionals with whom the student may be working with.